Shilajit: “The Destroyer of Weakness”

 Primavie®: Real-Deal Shilajit

-The shilajit we use in CHOQ™ is a USDA certified Organic shilajit called “PrimaVie®,” a premium, biome-optimized, water-processed shilajit extract concentrated without the use of harsh solvents using Green Chemistry Principles.
-Today, it is the first and only clinically-backed organic shilajit available on the market and the only form of shilajit made by the exact U.S. patent specifications to be considered real, purified shilajit.
+The shilajit we use in CHOQ™ is low temperature water purified shilajit called “PrimaVie®,” This premium, biome-optimized, water-processed shilajit extract concentrated without the use of harsh solvents using Green Chemistry Principles.
+Today, it is the first and only clinically-backed purified shilajit available on the market and the only form of shilajit made by the exact U.S. patent specifications to be considered real, purified shilajit.

 Sourced from the Himalayas, every batch of PrimaVie® is tested for impurities and toxins by credible third-party certifiers.
-A proud member of the Council of Responsible Nutrition and the American Herbal Products Association (AHPA), PrimaVie® is FDA (GRAS) certified, boasting the highest bioactive shilajit available on the market containing properly-dosed fulvic acid, urolithins (DBPs) and more than 40 microminerals.
+A proud member of the Council of Responsible Nutrition and the American Herbal Products Association (AHPA), PrimaVie®’s manufacturer is FDA (GRAS) certified and committed to third-party verification for safety, purity, and potency.

 They say patience is a virtue.
 Not only have you had to wait millions of years for celestial snakes and mountains to produce shilajit, you’ve also had to wait at least two decades before its extraction and production were perfected.
-PrimaVie® even passed the hipster approval test when WholeFoods Magazine picked up on a 2019 touting its benefits.
+PrimaVie® even passed the hipster approval test when WholeFoods Magazine picked up on it in 2019 and touted its benefits.

 PrimaVie® For You and Me